 As education is one of my passions, I deeply treasured teaching on the faculty of the Juilliard School and as a lecturer for the Conservatory of Dance, SUNY Purchase between 2014 -2019.
-Over the past two decades, I have additionally worked as a guest teacher with Abraham in Motion, the Aspen Santa Fe Ballet, the Lar Lubovitch Dance Company, Ballet Hispanico, Ballet BC, Hubbard Street Dance Chicago, The Gibney Company and as a regularly company teacher for Alvin Ailey American Dance Theater during their home season in New York.
+Over the past two decades, I have additionally enjoyed being a company guest teacher with Abraham in Motion, the Aspen Santa Fe Ballet, the Lar Lubovitch Dance Company, Límon Dance Company, Ballet Hispanico, Ballet BC, Hubbard Street Dance Chicago, the Gibney Company and a frequent company teacher for Alvin Ailey American Dance Theater during their home seasons in New York.

 As a performer, I was fortunate to travel extensively over a twelve-year career with both Hubbard Street Dance Chicago and the Joffrey Ballet, performing works by George Balanchine, John Cranko, Agnes de Mille, Martha Graham, Lar Lubovitch, Jiří Kylián, Nacho Duato, Ohad Naharin, and William Forsythe.
 As a creator, I have composed a number of site-specific installations, most notably in collaborative partnership with the Art Institute of Chicago, the Illinois Institute of Technology, and with the Chicago Symphony Orchestra.

 Invested in the belief that access to dance should be universal and inclusive, I continue to reach out to connect to other art forms using improvisation and choreographic tools.
 In 2019, I taught both a movement workshop for a group of emerging opera singers for their weeklong immersive SongStudio experience led by Renee Fleming and I led movement explorations for the 222 young musicians at the NYO summer programs both under the umbrella of Carnegie Hall.